 The need for coats this year will be more urgent than ever.
 Right now, we are seeing huge lines at food pantries around the country as our neighbors’ experience job furloughs, unemployment, and food insecurity.
 In a few short months, many Americans will need warm clothes and shelter as well as food.

-An estimated 40 million Americans are unemployed and more than 1 in 8 American households are living in poverty.
-In every corner of our country, families are struggling – and the need for warmer clothing, combined with increased utility costs, will make the winter months more challenging for those with already-strapped budgets.
+An estimated 30 million Americans are unemployed and more than 1 in 8 American households are living in poverty.
+In every corner of our country, families are at severe risk – and the need for warmer clothing, combined with increased utility costs, will make the winter months more challenging for those who were already struggling, before the pandemic began.

 According to a recent report by the New York Federal Reserve, households with children are under severe economic strain and at greater risk of needing to dip into savings, missing a rent payment or not having enough food to eat during the coronavirus pandemic.